TRON-US/eCommerce-hello-world/README.md

 1. **Solidity Compiler Version:**

    - You should be seeing a yellow warning box to the right with this message: browser/ECommerce.sol:1:1: Warning: Source file does not specify required compiler version!
 Consider adding "pragma solidity ^0.5.1;"
-   - If you have followed the instructions so far, you should have se the current compiler version to "0.4.24+commit.e67f0147".
+   - If you have followed the instructions so far, you should have set the current compiler version to "0.4.24+commit.e67f0147".
 The error is being caused because our file is empty and does not specify the required compiler version.
 In our application, this version is specified in the `package.json` file as `"solc": "^0.4.24"`.
    - We can fix this by adding this to the first line of our contract: `pragma solidity ^0.4.23;`.
 The keyword `pragma` is used to specify which version of Solidity is used in our source file.
 The version specified here must be less than the version specified in the compile tab or the version used in the Compiler.

 2. **Name our Contract:**